ME-ICA/rica/README.md

 mv build/index.html build/ica-reports.html
 ```

-> Pro tip: when you open the ica-reports.html for the first time, BOOKMARK IT!
+> Pro tip: when you open the ica-reports.html for the first time, BOOKMARK IT 😉

 ## Getting involved